 Take for example the covenant between a man and a woman,

 "That is why a man leaves his father and mother and is united to his wife, and they become one flesh."
-This is covenant language and covenant practises.
+This is covenant language and covenant practices.
 We need to remember that the Bible is all covenant.
 Old and New.
 Covenant language throughout.
-A full understanding of covenant and covenant practices are a must to understand why and how people did and said what they did, including what God has said and done.
+A full understanding of covenant and covenant practices is a must to understand why and how people did and said what they did, including what God has said and done.

 Because Abraham was living in a patriarchal society, it was difficult for him to reject his father's wishes and leave him behind.